On the Strategyproofness of the Geometric Median: INTRODUCTION

-Moreover, we show how strategyproofness can be improved by introducing and analyzing the \emph{skewed geometric median} instead of the classical geometric median.
-Intuitively, this skewed geometric median corresponds to skewing the feature space using a linear transformation $\adaptivematrix$, computing the geometric median in the skewed space, and de-skewing the computed geometric median by applying $\adaptivematrix^{-1}$.
-Interestingly, we also prove that this skewed geometric median can be interpreted as modifying the way we measure the norm of voters' forces in the original space, thereby guaranteeing its consistency with the fairness principle \emph{``one voter, one unit force''}.
-In essence, the skewed geometric median can be used to weaken pulls along some (polarized) dimensions, and strengthen pulls along others.
-This can be used to limit the incentives to exaggerate preferences along more polarized dimensions given by the geometric median, by intuitively giving voters more voting power along orthogonal dimensions ``at the same cost''.
+As a fourth important contribution, we show how strategyproofness can be improved by introducing and analyzing the \emph{skewed geometric median}.
+Intuitively, this corresponds to skewing the feature space using a linear transformation $\adaptivematrix$, computing the geometric median in the skewed space, and de-skewing the computed geometric median by applying $\adaptivematrix^{-1}$.
+In essence, the skewed geometric median can be used to weaken pulls along polarized dimensions, and strengthen pulls along others.
+This helps limit the incentives to exaggerate preferences along more polarized dimensions, by intuitively giving voters more voting power along orthogonal dimensions ``at the same cost''.

-Unfortunately, we also prove that, if different voters value different dimensions differently, then there cannot be a shoe that fits them all.
-More precisely, no skewed geometric median would then be able to guarantee asymptotic strategyproofness for all voters at once.
-This is an unfortunate fundamental limit of skewed geometric medians, which our paper helps uncover.